Woweeza/Linus_BlueStampPortfolio/index.md

 ![Block_Code](dummy123.png)

-I made this code on my own and it is used for the app that controls the robotic arm via Bluetooth
+I made this code on my own and it is used for the app that controls the robotic arm via Bluetooth.

 # Bill of Materials
 <!---Here's where you'll list the parts of your project.
 To add more rows, just copy and paste the example rows below.